 1985-1986: TEDDY RUXPIN

 More than 1 million Teddy Ruxpin bears were sold in the last few months of 1985, and the talking animatronic bear maintained its "it toy" status in 1986.
 Feeling nostalgic?
-An updated version (smartphone-compatible, of course) has been rolled out for the holidays this year.
-But hurry, it'300 gaming console's gifts that could sell out fast.
+An updated version (smartphone-compatible, of course) was rolled out for the holidays last year.

 Laughing, wiggling Tickle Me Elmo dolls benefited from pre-holiday buzz courtesy of TV personalities such as Rosie O'Donnell and Bryant Gumbel.
 Black Friday saw the toy sold out in minutes at some stores, then came the inevitable trampled shoppers and inflated prices.
 Tyco shipped more than a million Tickle Me Elmos by December 1996, all of which were snapped up quickly, according to The New York Times.
 Tickle Me Elmo was reborn in 2006 as T.M.X.
 Elmo, which caused a similar shopping frenzy.